EBGU/Rectified_Flow/README.md

 "n_sqrt", you will get N<sup>2</sup> samples for each class;

-"steps", n steps for sampling, in my experiment, 200 is a good choice.
+"steps", n steps for sampling, in my experiment, 200 is a good choice;

+"rtol", acceptable relative error per step, 1e-3 is good enough.

 The result should looks like the welcoming images.